sbidy/privacyIDEA-ADFSProvider/README.md

 - Windows Server 2019 (please see the Microsoft documentaion - there are some changes to the MFA config.)

 ### Windows Server 2019
-If you use a Windows Server 2019 please activate TLS 1.x for your .NET becasue TLS 1.0 is deprectade.
+If you use a Windows Server 2019 please activate TLS 1.x for your .NET because TLS 1.0 is deprecated.
 Adding `"SchUseStrongCrypto"=dword:00000001` to `HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft.NETFramework\v4.0.30319`
 and `HKEY_LOCAL_MACHINE\SOFTWARE\WOW6432Node\Microsoft.NETFramework\v4.0.30319` fixes the problem (see Issue #32).